 Second, allowing for the payment of income, if the amount is not too high, allows the assets outside the trust to continue to be spent down, and thereby utilized, while possibly allowing for qualification under the Medicaid income rules.

 For strategies that use irrevocable trusts for Medicaid planning, it is important to remember that transfers to non-spouses are reviewed under state Medicaid laws and in most jurisdictions there is a 5 year lookback period for transfers.
 In some states, such as California, the lookback period is 36 months.
 Penalties under Medicaid will result if transfers for less than fair market value are discovered during the Medicaid application process that occurred during the applicable lookback period.

 The concept of asset protection and protecting assets from creditors is explained in detail in another article.
 There are also numerous asset protection pitfalls to avoid as discussed in another post.
 I encourage you to review those articles to get up to speed on asset protection in general.

 For our purposes here, revocable vs. irrevocable trusts offer asset protection benefits in different ways.

-The irrevocable trust already is a separate and independent entity from the trustmaker so they don’t need to die in order for it to become asset protected.
+Irrevocable trusts are already a separate and independent entity from the trustmaker, so they don’t need to die in order for it to become asset protected.
 The fact that it is a separate entity makes this an ideal place for the trustmaker to “park assets” intended to be beyond the reach of creditors.